-- is using any legal professional or intermediary without good reason - is actively avoiding personal contact without good reason - is reluctant to provide or refuses to provide information, data and documents usually required in order to enable the transaction's execution - holds or has previously held a public position (political or high-level professional appointment) or has professional or family ties to such an individual and is engaged in unusual private business given the frequency or characteristics involved. - provides false or counterfeited documentation - is a business entity which cannot be found on the internet and/or uses an email address with an unusual domain part such as Hotmail, Gmail, Yahoo etc., especially if the client is otherwise secretive or avoids direct contact. - is known to have convictions for acquisitive crime, known to be currently under investigation for acquisitive crime or have known connections with criminals
+- is using any legal professional or intermediary without good reason - is actively avoiding personal contact without good reason - is reluctant to provide or refuses to provide information, data and documents usually required in order to enable the transaction's execution - holds or has previously held a public position (political or high-level professional appointment) or has professional or family ties to such an individual and is engaged in unusual private business given the frequency or characteristics involved. - provides false or counterfeited documentation - is a business entity which cannot be found on the internet and/or uses an email address with an unusual domain part such as Hotmail, Gmail, Yahoo etc., especially if the client is otherwise secretive or avoids direct contact.

-15 As defined under these guidelines.
+&lt;sup>14 As defined under these guidelines.

-- is or is related to or is a known associate of a person listed as being involved or suspected of involvement with terrorist or terrorist financing related activities. - shows an unusual familiarity with respect to the ordinary standards provided for by the law in the matter of satisfactory customer identification, data entries and suspicious transaction reports - that is - asks repeated questions on the procedures for applying the ordinary standards.
+- is known to have convictions for acquisitive crime, known to be currently under investigation for acquisitive crime or have known connections with criminals - is or is related to or is a known associate of a person listed as being involved or suspected of involvement with terrorist or terrorist financing related activities. - shows an unusual familiarity with respect to the ordinary standards provided for by the law in the matter of satisfactory customer identification, data entries and suspicious transaction reports - that is - asks repeated questions on the procedures for applying the ordinary standards.